mas94uk/Munic/README.md

 Munic is currently working, but needs finesse.

 ## Todo list
-- Test/make it work behind an nginx proxy
-- Add album/artist graphics
-- Prettify the client, which is currently functional but ugly
+- Prettify the client: use a custom player rather than brower's built in one
+- Transcoding for browsers which don't support some audio formats
 - Add support for simple HTTP authentication
 - Add ability to rescan library (currently just restart it to do this)
-- Clean up logging
 - Add command line help

 ## Contributions